Maya Schenwar: Awards

 Schenwar has won a Society of Professional Journalists Sigma Delta Chi Award, an Independent Publisher Book Award, the Women's Prison Association's Sarah Powell Huntington Leadership Award, and a Lannan Foundation Residency Fellowship.

 Personal life

 Maya Schenwar had a sister named Keeley Schenwar.
 Keeley like Maya was also a prison activist, and had written about her own experience as an incarcerated mother in prison.
-Keeley Schenwar passed away from a heroin overdose on February 4, 2020.
+Keeley Schenwar died from a heroin overdose on February 4, 2020.
 Truthout, the online publication of which Maya Schenwar is the Editor-in-Chief, holds an annual memorial essay prize, entitled the Keeley Schenwar Memorial Essay Prize.
 The prize seeks to honor the writing of those who are either formerly or currently incarcerated, as well as "to continue drawing attention to the cruel realities of the oppressive systems she struggled against and wrote about."

+Schenwar was interviewed about her life and the life and death of her sister by Nicholas De Genova for Episode 1 of the Metropolis Rising podcast.